hasselhuff/OverTheWire/Bandit/Bandit5/README.md

 >
 >  `\;` being required when using the `-exec` switch

-2. The result of the above command gave me the output `DXjZPULLxYr17uwoI01bNLQbtFemEgo7`

 ## Bonus
 To list the name of the file with the password:
 ```bash
 find inhere/ -readable -size 1033c -not -executable -exec ls {} \; -exec  cat {} \;
 ```

-Bandit6's password: DXjZPULLxYr17uwoI01bNLQbtFemEgo7